Meet Our Wildlife Ambassadors

 Great Horned Owl (Chester)

 Chester was found hanging on a barbed-wire fence in 2006 by a Yuba County Animal Control officer.
 It is presumed that he flew into the fence while hunting in a field and may have hung there for two days before being found.
 While thrashing around to escape, he severely damaged his wing and scratched his right eye.
 A veterinarian tried to fix his elbow but, unfortunately, it didn’t heal well enough for him to fly silently so that he could hunt in the wild.
 Both Chester’s damaged wing and eye determined him to be non-releasable.
 Chester is very intelligent.
-Due to his calm and good-natured demeanor, he became an Education Ambassador.
-He is a very popular Ambassador who regularly visits many classrooms and attends many events in the area.
+Due to his calm and good-natured demeanor, he became a Wildlife Ambassador.
+He is a very popular and regularly visits many classrooms and attends many events in the area.

 Western Screech-Owl (Kajika)